 Working Papers:

-[Performance Scores and Strategic Choices of Kidney Transplant Centers] New draft coming soon!
+Performance Scores and Strategic Choices of Kidney Transplant Centers(New draft!)

 Do transplant centers change strategies after poor performance?